raycast/extensions/extensions/dashlane-vault/README.md

 ### Unsupported Versions

 Currently there is a version (v6.2415.0) of the Dashlane CLI with a bug, that can only be fixed by upgrading the CLI.

+### Wrong configuration

+Currently the extensions does not support using both configurations `save-master-password` set to false and `user-presence` set to biometrics.
+Please use only one of the configuration.

 ## Security